mortona42/infocamp2016/wp-content/plugins/cr3ativ-sponsor/readme.txt

 orderby - type ‘asc’ to order by the sponsors by the first created (post date) - meaning the first sponsor you created will appear first, type ‘desc’ to order by last created (post date) - meaning the last sponsor you created will appear first, type ‘rand’ to order by random (each time the page refreshes the order will change) or type ‘menu_order’ if you have placed numerical values in the Page Attributes ‘Order’ to order specific to your needs.
 If you choose ‘menu_order’, they numerical system will be desc meaning 5, 4, 3, 2, 1 order.

-columns - you can enter ‘1’, ‘2’, ‘3’ or ‘4’ here
+columns - you can enter 1, 2, 3 or 4 here

 image - enter ‘yes’ or ‘no’ to show the featured image

-title - enter ‘yes or ‘no’ to show the sponsor name
+title - enter ‘yes’ or ‘no’ to show the sponsor name

 link - enter ‘yes’ or ‘no’ to have the image and/or name linked with the url in the ‘Company URL’ field pulled from the sponsor page